 What documents do I need for reentry into the United States after travelling home or to another country during a school vacation period?

-If you are still maintaining active F-1 student status and your visa has at least six months of validity remaining and allows for “Multiple Entries” (or you have not yet exceeded your allowed number of reentries), you are able to travel outside of the United States and reenter the country.
+If you are still maintaining active F-1/J-1 status, your passport has at least six months of validity remaining (see here for exemptions), and your visa is unexpired and allows for “Multiple Entries” (or you have not yet exceeded your allowed number of reentries), you are able to travel outside of the United States and reenter the country.
+Your most recent travel signature on your I-20/DS-2019 must be less than 12 months old.
 Be sure to check the terms of your F-1 student visa, as these can occasionally vary from country to country and person to person.

-If you travel outside of the US, to return you must have your I-20 form with an updated travel endorsement from Amherst College, as well as your passport and F-1 student visa foil (both with at least six months of validity).
-It is also recommended that you carry your letter of admission and proof of your finances – while these two items are not always required, the documents that will be requested from you are at the discretion of the US Customs and Border Protection (USCBP) officer at the Port of Entry (POE).
+If you travel outside of the US, it is also recommended that you carry your letter of admission and proof of your finances – while these two items are not always required, the documents that will be requested from you are at the discretion of the US Customs and Border Protection (USCBP) officer at the Port of Entry (POE).

-I-20 Travel Signatures: Before travelling outside of the United States, you must bring your I-20 form to the Center for International Student Engagement to request a travel signature from a Designated School Official.
+I-20 Travel Signatures: Before travelling outside of the United States, you must bring your I-20/DS-2019 to the Center for International Student Engagement to request a travel signature from a Designated School Official.
 Be sure to allow yourself sufficient time to do this.

 Does Amherst College provide an airport shuttle for new international students?

-Free shuttle service from Logan International Airport in Boston (Boston Logan) to Amherst College will be provided to new, unaccompanied international students only on the designated arrival date.
+Free shuttle service from Logan International Airport in Boston (Boston Logan) to Amherst College will be provided to new, unaccompanied international students only on the designated arrival date for Fall semesters.
 More information about the shuttles and how to sign up will be available in late spring to early summer.

 I am a new student, but I have independent travel plans and don’t wish to use the new international student shuttle service.
 Do I need to report my travel plans to the Center for International Student Engagement?